Research Papers

 ACM Policy on Inappropriate Content.
 ACM Publications cannot be used to propagate political or religious views or denigrate individuals or groups of people.
 See https://www.acm.org/publications/policies/inappropriate-content-policy

 Formatting Templates.
-Manuscripts should be submitted in PDF format and formatted using the ACM camera-ready templates available at http://www.acm.org/publications/proceedings-template.
-ACM SIGSPATIAL uses the Conference Proceedings Primary Article template with a two-column format.
+Manuscripts should be submitted in PDF format and formatted using the ACM templates available at http://www.acm.org/publications/proceedings-template.
+ACM SIGSPATIAL uses the Conference Proceedings Primary Article template with a two-column format for both reviewing and camera-ready versions.
+Do not use any software options, either in LaTeX commands or any other editors, that generate single-column manuscripts either for reviewing or camera-ready versions.
 Alterations to the template, especially to gain more space, will be grounds for desk rejection without further technical review.

 Accepted Papers, Registration and Presentation.
 Papers accepted for ACM SIGSPATIAL 2026 will be published in the ACM Digital Library under the Proceedings of the 34th ACM International Conference on Advances in Geographic Information Systems.
 Upon the paper acceptance, the contact author(s) will receive detailed instructions on how to prepare and submit the camera-ready copy of the accepted paper.
 Each accepted paper must have a separate paid author registration (i.e., an author cannot pay a single registration for more than one paper), and one author must attend the conference in person to present the accepted submission.
 Otherwise, the accepted submission will not appear in the conference proceedings or the ACM Digital Library version of the conference proceedings.